Benefits of Implementing Block Leave: Know How It Works

 • Scheduling conflicts

 Although both leaves involve employees taking time away from work, they differ in purpose, duration, and how they are applied within an organization.
-Block leave is usually a structured requirement set by the employer, while annual leave is a general entitlement that employees can use more flexibly.
+Block leave is usually a structured requirement set by the employer, annual leave is a general entitlement that employees can use more flexibly.

 Aspect Block Leave Annual Leave